-In October 2018, CIM Commercial entered into a revolving credit facility with a bank syndicate pursuant to which CIM Commercial can borrow up to a maximum of \$250,000,000, subject to a borrowing base calculation.
-The revolving credit facility is secured by deeds of trust on certain properties.
-Outstanding advances under the revolving credit facility bear interest at (i) the base rate plus 0.55% or (ii) LIBOR plus 1.55%.
-At March 31, 2020 and December 31, 2019, the variable interest rate was 2.41% and 3.29%, respectively.
-The interest rate on the first \$120,000,000 of one-month LIBOR indexed variable rate borrowings on our revolving credit facility was effectively converted to a fixed rate of 3.11% through interest rate swaps until such swaps were terminated on March 11, 2019.
-The revolving credit facility is also subject to an unused commitment fee of 0.15% or 0.25% depending on the amount of aggregate unused commitments.
-The revolving credit facility matures in October 2022 and provides for one one-year extension option under certain conditions.
+In October 2018, CIM Commercial entered into a revolving credit facility with a bank syndicate (the "2018 revolving credit facility") pursuant to which CIM Commercial can borrow up to a maximum of \$250,000,000, subject to a borrowing base calculation.
+The 2018 revolving credit facility is secured by deeds of trust on certain properties.
+Outstanding advances under the 2018 revolving credit facility bear interest at (i) the base rate plus 0.55% or (ii) LIBOR plus 1.55%.
+At June 30, 2020 and December 31, 2019, the variable interest rate was 1.80% and 3.29%, respectively.
+The interest rate on the first \$120,000,000 of one-month LIBOR indexed variable rate borrowings on our 2018 revolving credit facility was effectively converted to a fixed rate of 3.11% through interest rate swaps until such swaps were terminated on March 11, 2019.
+The 2018 revolving credit facility is also subject to an unused commitment fee of 0.15% or 0.25% depending on the amount of aggregate unused commitments.
+The 2018 revolving credit facility matures in October 2022 and provides for one one-year extension option under certain conditions.
 On October 30, 2018, we borrowed \$170,000,000 on this facility to repay outstanding borrowings on our unsecured term loan facility.
-On December 28, 2018, we repaid \$40,000,000 of outstanding borrowings on our revolving credit facility and we terminated one interest rate swap with a notional value of \$50,000,000 (Note 12).
-On February 28, 2019 and March 11, 2019, we repaid \$10,000,000 and \$120,000,000, respectively, of outstanding borrowings on our revolving credit facility using cash on hand and net proceeds from sales of assets in the first quarter of 2019 (Note 3), and, in connection with the March 11, 2019 repayment, we terminated our two remaining interest rate swaps, which had an aggregate notional value of \$120,000,000 (Note 12).
-At March 31, 2020 and December 31, 2019, \$159,500,000 and \$153,000,000, respectively, was outstanding under the revolving credit facility, and approximately \$64,900,000 and \$73,900,000, respectively, was available for future borrowings.
-The revolving credit facility contains customary covenants and is not subject to any financial covenants, but is subject to a borrowing base calculation that determines the amount we can borrow.
-We are currently in discussions with the administrative agent of the revolving credit facility to modify the calculation of the borrowing base.
+On December 28, 2018, we repaid \$40,000,000 of outstanding borrowings on our 2018 revolving credit facility and we terminated one interest rate swap with a notional value of \$50,000,000 (Note 12).
+On February 28, 2019 and March 11, 2019, we repaid \$10,000,000 and \$120,000,000, respectively, of outstanding borrowings on our 2018 revolving credit facility using cash on hand and net proceeds from sales of assets in the first quarter of 2019 (Note 3), and, in connection with the March 11, 2019 repayment, we terminated our two remaining interest rate swaps, which had an aggregate notional value of \$120,000,000 (Note 12).
+At June 30, 2020 and December 31, 2019, \$209,500,000 and \$153,000,000, respectively, was outstanding under the 2018 revolving credit facility, and approximately \$0 and \$73,900,000, respectively, was available for future borrowings.
+The 2018 revolving credit facility contains customary covenants and is not subject to any financial covenants, but is subject to a borrowing base calculation that determines the amount we can borrow.
+We are in discussions with the administrative agent of the 2018 revolving credit facility to modify the calculation of the borrowing base to mitigate the effect that COVID-19 has on our ability to borrow under our 2018 revolving credit facility.
+While the terms of the amendment have not been finalized, we expect to repay a portion of the outstanding principal balance of the 2018 revolving credit facility and to agree to a higher rate of interest for the duration of the modification period (approximately one year).
 There can be no assurance that we will be able to successfully negotiate a modification.
-If we are unable to amend the borrowing base calculation, we may have to repay a portion of the outstanding principal balance of the revolving credit facility as early as the second or third quarter of 2020.
-We do not, however, expect any such repayment, if it were to occur, to have a material adverse effect on our operations.
+If we are unable to amend the borrowing base calculation, we will have to repay a portion of the outstanding principal balance of the 2018 revolving credit facility upon demand.
+We do not, however, expect any such repayment, if it were to occur, to have a material adverse effect on our financial position or results of operations.